Not sure where to start? Call 724-847-6225 and ask for a Drug and Alcohol (D&A), Intellectual Disability (ID), or Mental Health (MH) Specialist.

 Reentry Assistance, immediate needs, employment and transportation support, spiritual development, One-on-One and Group Mentoring, Virtual Visitation, After School and Summer Programming for children.

-Mental Health and Drug & Alcohol Counseling, Peer Support and other Social Services
+Mental Health and Drug & Alcohol Counseling, Peer Support, Literacy Support, Mentor/Sponsor Programs, Educational Sessions, Housing Support, Recovery Plans, Social Activities, and other Social Services.

 Click here to learn about R.O.O.T.S.
 Recovery-Focused Support Groups